museomix/museomix.org/wp-content/plugins/captcha/readme.txt

 * Select functionality of mathematical actions and level of their difficulty are implemented.

 == Upgrade Notice ==

+= V3.9.5 =
+We updated all functionality for wordpress 3.8.1.
+Changed filter for captcha in the login form.

 = V3.9.4 =
 BWS plugins section is updated.